ubyssey/volunteer/installation/docker.md

     quit;
     ```

-8. Create login.

-    ```bash
-    python manage.py createsuperuser
-    ```

-    This will prompt you to add an email adress and password.
-You will then be able use these credentials to login to the wagtail admin

 You have now finished setting up Docker and should now be able to develop inside the Docker container.
 However, we are not quite done with setup.
 Head over to [Wagtail setup and development](/installation/wagtail-setup.md) for the next steps.

 &nbsp;